 Being consistent is also very important if you maintain a blog, or another type of frequently updated website.
 Visitors will only continue visiting your page if you regularly provide interesting content.
 In order to keep producing regular material on a long-term basis, it might be useful to create an editorial plan.
 This is especially relevant when you have a team working together on content creation.

 To get the most out of your site, you should keep track of performance and visitor statistics.
 This will allow you to react quickly to bad results and adapt your strategy and programs accordingly.
-Use Google Analytics to get visitor statistics.
-Just remember, even web masters must adhere to data protection regulations.
-We therefore recommend these alternatives.
-Most website operators use the open source Piwik solution.
-To integrate the analysis tool in WordPress, there is another plugin: WP-Piwik.
-However, there are many other plugins that measure visitor statistics to choose from.
+To obtain user statistics, you can use Google Analytics, although most website operators use Piwik which requires a specific plugin to use with WordPress, WP Matomo.

 Not all visitor statistic plugins comply with European data protection laws.
 Be sure to read the plugin user guide before you install it.

 WordPress is an easy tool to use, only taking a short familiarization phase.
-If you are running a website with regularly updated content, it is always advisable to make use of CMS.
+If you are running a website with regularly updated content, it is always advisable to make use of a CMS.
 You can use the backend to create, manage and publish your content, and thanks to numerous themes and plugins, your website does not have to look like an ordinary blog.
 Beginners however, will reach a limit in their ability to alter the design and individual adjustments.
 But anyone with a small amount of programming knowledge can customize WordPress to make it even more versatile.
-Both themes and plugins can also be modified in the source code using the backend editor.
-If you have never worked with CSS or PHP code before, we do not recommend tinkering with it.
-By ending the source text, you risk endangering your entire WordPress website.

-WordPress is not necessarily the right option for everyone.
-The 1&1 IONOS MyWebsite Editor also provides many design templates, and setting up your own homepage is faster than you think.
+If WordPress is not the right option for you, the IONOS MyWebsite Editor may be what you're loking for.
+It includes many design templates, making setting up your own homepage easier and faster than you think!